RichxCooper/Basic-network_scanner.py/README.md

 **Note:** You may need to run the script with administrator privileges for some network operations, and ensure your firewall allows outbound ping and port scan traffic.

+### Testing Outside Your Network

+To test the scanner on external or public networks:

+- Change the IP range in `network_scanner_main.py` to target public IPs or remote networks you have permission to scan.
+- Ensure you have legal authorization to scan those networks.
+Scanning external networks without permission is illegal and unethical.
+- Run the script from a machine with internet access and no firewall or network policy blocking outbound scans.

+**Warning:** Always respect privacy and network security laws.
+Only scan networks you own or have explicit permission to test.

 ## Features
 - Pings a range of IP addresses to find active hosts
 - Scans common ports (22, 80, 443, 3389) on each online host